tligorio/sample_pages_csci127/index.md

 # Announcements:

+**10/08/2018 -- Added sample output to Project3 description**

 **10/01/2018 -- [Queens College Hackathon](http://www.hackattack2018.com/)**

-**9/28/2018 -- Slight modifications to Project 3** Slight modification in the wording pertaining to the copy constructor to avoid confusion.
+**9/28/2018 -- Slight modifications to Project3** Slight modification in the wording pertaining to the copy constructor to avoid confusion.
 Also some changes to main()

 **9/25/2018 -- No TA tutoring in lab Wednesday 9/26 and Thursday 9/27**